aisgbnok/provisioning/README.md

 #### Assets (CAB)

-If you want to rebuild a single CAB file run the `Create [Package Name] Assets.bat` file for the individual package.
+If you want to rebuild an individual CAB file, run the `Create [Package Name] Assets.bat` file for the respective package.

 ```
 ./packages/[Package Name]/custom-scripts/Create [Package Name] Assets.bat